 Representing Victims of Semi-Truck Accidents in Gwinnett County, Georgia

-Trucks, tractor-trailers, and semi-trucks are fast and heavy.
-When they collide with other vehicles, serious and catastrophic accidents, personal injuries, and damages can result.
+Large box trucks, big rigs, and tractor-trailers populate the busy highways and rural roads in and around Gwinnett County, Georgia.
+They are fast and heavy.
+While these vehicles provide reasonably cheap and reliable ground transportation, when they collide with a car, motorcycle, or pedestrian, serious and catastrophic accidents, personal injuries, and damages can result.
 Truck accidents may also result in more serious injuries than those sustained in rear-enders and smaller-scale motor vehicle accidents—usually due to the sheer force of the impact involved.

 Vehicles Involved in Semi-Truck Accidents